Should I buy the freehold?

 Where do I start if I want to buy the freehold or exercise my right to manage?

-With either option, you need to get to know your neighbours and gauge their appetite and discuss which option they prefer and could afford.
+Whether you are considering buying the freehold or exercising your right to manage, the first step is to get to know your neighbours and gauge their appetite and discuss which option they prefer and could afford.

 - Leasehold v Freehold – what’s the difference?